E. E. Brown: Early life and education

-The education of the schools, though good, was of less value than that of the home, where the father's greatest pleasure was in opening to his daughters the treasures of his choice library.
-If from her father she inherited a love of good reading, of pictures and pre-eminently of nature, she was no less indebted to her mother for a certain executive ability, indispensable to success, while from both parents she received constant help and encouragement in her early efforts.
+Though attending school, Brown also learnt at home, where her father would read to her and her siblings from his library.
+Her mother also inspired her and from both parents she received constant help and encouragement in her early efforts.
 Well-trained in the Concord schools, she was always a student at home and a keen observer as she travelled.

 During her school-days she sent a poem to the Concord Monitor.

 Career

 Brown produced contributions for various literary and religious magazines, including the Atlantic Monthly, The Aldine, the Living Age, and others.
 Her only volume of poems was a brochure entitled A Hundred Years Ago (Boston, 1876).
 Six volumes of the "Spare Minute Series" were compiled, and five of the "Biographical Series" were of her writing.
 Her Sunday school books were From Night to Light (Boston, 1872), a story of the Babylonian captivity, and The Child Toilers of the Boston Streets (Boston, 1874).
 Her magazine stories — many under the pseudonym "B. E. E." — had a grace and tenderness.
 Her biographies of Washington, Grant, Garfield, and Oliver Wendell Holmes were in steady demand.
 Huldah, her book of patriotic verse, dedicated to a member of the Daughters of the American Revolution, was read with appreciation by lovers of graceful poetry.

 The demand for her watercolors exceeded the supply.
 At her exhibition in 1892, the favored pictures were scenes at the Azores, where Brown had past vacationed.
 In 1903, she sketched along the Massachusetts coast, while residing in Newton Highlands.